uclapi/uclapi/CONTRIBUTING.md

 ### Pull requests (PRs) and their role in submitting enhancements
 * **Open a new branch** to work on your feature/bug-fix.
 * **Commit your changes** to this new branch.
-* **Fast forward your branch** when its ready to merge to make sure its up to date with the master branch.
+* **Fast forward your branch** when it's ready to merge to make sure its up to date with the master branch.
 * **Open your PR.**
 * **Fill in [the required PR template](.uclapi/PULL_REQUEST_TEMPLATE.md).**
 * **Do not include issue numbers in the PR title**, instead refrence them at the bottom of the description saying "Closes #xx".